 - United Way of Southeast Michigan

 - All potential MSW students who are interested in community-based work in urban settings are invited to apply.
-CBI participants must be enrolled in the 16-month curriculum schedule; select the Community and Social Systems practice area; and may select from the following practice method concentrations: Community Organization, Management of Human Services, or Social Policy and Evaluation.
+CBI participants must be enrolled in the 16-month curriculum schedule or the MicroMasters MSW or Advanced Standing with extra term option (45 credits over four terms); select the Community and Social Systems practice area; and may select from the following practice method concentrations: Community Organization, Management of Human Services, or Social Policy and Evaluation.

 - Application deadlines: December 1, 2018 (early application), February 1, 2019 (priority), March 1, 2019.
 Selection of applicants will be made from all dates with priority given to those applicants that meet the December and February deadlines.